Learn more and get your questions answered in a no-cost kidney education class.

 It’s the patient’s right to make the decision to stop dialysis.
 Sometimes, knowing that death can be pain-free and peaceful for the person with ESRD helps ease family members’ fears.

 There are many reasons why someone with ESRD may not want to continue or start dialysis.
 Some people feel they’ve lived a full life and don’t want to bother with additional surgery and treatments.
-For dialysis, a person will need an access placement and hemodialysis three times a week, or peritoneal dialysis (PD) every day.
-Some people who are already on dialysis may feel that the treatment is no longer maintaining or improving their health because they are unable to live independently or enjoy a certain quality of life.

 Studies have shown that people most likely to withdraw from dialysis are older and living in nursing homes.
 They often have health problems in addition to kidney disease, and suffer more severe pain.
 They usually have physical limitations that restrict normal daily activities.